naps62/naps62.github.io/content/posts/2019-02-19-pouring-protocols-in-elixir/index.md

 title="Pouring Protocols in Elixir" slug="pouring-protocols-in-elixir"
 date=2019-02-19

-category="elixir"
+[taxonomies]
+tags = ["elixir"]

 [extra]
 canonical="https://blog.appsignal.com/2019/02/19/elixir-alchemy-pouring-protocols.html"
 +++

-*Note: This post was originally written on [AppSignal's Elixir Alchemy Blog](https://blog.appsignal.com/2019/02/19/elixir-alchemy-pouring-protocols.html)*
+_Note: This post was originally written on [AppSignal's Elixir Alchemy Blog](https://blog.appsignal.com/2019/02/19/elixir-alchemy-pouring-protocols.html)_

 Elixir has several mechanisms that allow us to write expressive and intuitive code.
 Pattern matching, for instance, is a powerful way of dealing with multiple scenarios without having to go into complicated branching.
 It allows each of our functions to be clear and concise.